114th Fighter Wing trains with AWACS Reserve Squadron

 |0

-This work, 114th Fighter Wing trains with AWACS Reserve Squadron [Image 3 of 3], by TSgt Duane Duimstra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 114th Fighter Wing trains with AWACS Reserve Squadron, by SrA Taylor Solberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT